 The pandemic brought to the foreground ongoing conversations we have about ways to adapt and improve our self-reliance.
 We are on a planet designed to comfortably support 4 billion and our population is approaching double that.
 It makes sense to reduce consumption, conserve resources and consider what is vital and what is not.
 The pandemic galvanised us to increase efforts in small ways within the restrictions currently; using up materials we have to complete jobs, donating what we no longer want or need.
 It was cheering to see people turning to home projects and there was a lot of joy-sharing online to lift spirits.

 On our little patch, we collect rainwater, build up the soil, grow things and reduce our consumption of utilities by tracking them.
 We find creative ways to re-purpose, resolve or repair things.
 Plant-based eating and a natural approach to skincare and beauty keeps shopping simple.
 None of this is ground-breaking, though it reduces the inconveniences in times of challenge.
 That way, our energy is saved for bigger issues and finding solutions that we can build into our lives.
 Issues that will increase as the temperature and population does.
 Small changes – ongoing – contribute towards peace of mind.
-Moments in the garden and on local heaths recently, have reminded us that nature continues on – so can we.
+Moments in the garden and on local heaths recently, have reminded us that nature goes on – so can we.

 A lot that is long overdue, is finally becoming a reality or showing signs that it’s going in a healthier direction.
 We all deserve love, respect and the dignity to live freely, equally and sustainably on this planet.
 The figures for those that have died, through pandemic, climate change or hate, are terrible.
 There are big battles being fought in the world currently.
 Our collective effort as a species within our own – humbling how small it is – sphere of influence, drives change.
 It all contributes.
 It all deserves celebration.
 There are amazing signs of regeneration and hope.